Nudist Club Culture and Community

 Basically Free: The Nudist Club and Its Community

 Nudism and naturism are terms used interchangeably that stand for the same basic concept: freedom in its most basic form.
 Like Adam and Eve in the Garden of Eden, the absence of clothing eliminates societal trappings in the way of anxiety and rigor.
-This gives way to freedom and comfort.
+This gives way to nude freedom and comfort.
 Uncovered, everyone is equal, man and woman alike.

 Nudist Club Culture

 Nudist clubs and nudist resorts promote nakedness and equality without the crutch of sexuality.
 In the United States, nudism and sexuality, naked people or simply the naked body and sex, are assumed to be perpetually connected, but they are not and should not be thought as inseparable.
 Like certain earthbound tribes that still exist today without the concept of covering oneself, the naturist wants to throw off the chains of what is conceived to be proper by contemporary society.
 There is only one difference between the enthusiastic naturist and a golfer on a public golf course: both indulge in what they love, but one does it naked.